Data protection in Canada: overview

-British Columbia and Alberta permit the transfer of personal information in the context of defined "business transactions", such as the sale, lease, merger or amalgamation of the organisation or its assets.
-Specific requirements for these exceptions apply, and differ between the provinces.
-In both provinces, the exception will not apply to transactions that do not involve assets other than personal information or where the primary goal of the transaction is the disposal of personal information.
+PIPEDA, and the laws of British Columbia and Alberta permit the transfer of personal information in the context of defined "business transactions", such as the sale, lease, merger or amalgamation of the organisation or its assets.
+Specific requirements for these exceptions apply, and differ between PIPEDA and the provinces.
+These requirements must be implemented through an initial non-disclosure agreement and the final transaction agreement.
+The exception will not apply to transactions that do not involve assets other than personal information or where the primary goal of the transaction is the disposal of personal information.

 The notification of data subjects before collection, use or disclosure of their personal information is an essential component of obtaining informed consent.
 The specific purposes for which personal information is collected, used or disclosed must be identified to the individual at or before the time of collection (if the purpose is not identified, then the consent would not be informed and may be impaired).
+Under PIPEDA, such consent will be valid only if it is reasonable to expect that the individual with whom the organisation is dealing understands the nature, purpose and consequences of their consent.
 Additional purposes that arise only after the consent of the individual has been obtained may require the organisation to seek further consent to the new purposes.

 Main data protection rules and principles